Dr. Mehdi Rahimi (Principal Endodontist)

 Dr Garima Sharma graduated with a Bachelor in Dental Surgery (B.D.S) from Rohilkhand University, India in 2005.
 After working in the Dental hospital for few years, she relocated to Australia and completed the Australian Dental Council exams in 2010.
-She practiced general dentistry in both public and private clinics in Sydney for many years before undertaking her specialist training at the University of Adelaide.
-She obtained her Doctor of Clinical Dentistry in Endodontics in 2018.
+She practiced general dentistry in both public and private clinics in Sydney for many years before undertaking her specialist training at the University of Adelaide, where she obtained a Doctor of Clinical Dentistry in Endodontics.
 Her thesis was titled ‘The significance of different contact times of calcium hydroxide in eliminating root canal infections; systematic review and in vitro study’.
 The systematic review titled ‘Antimicrobial properties of calcium hydroxide dressing when used for long term application was published in Australian Endodontic Journal, doi: 10.1111/aej.12216.
 In 2017, Garima was awarded the G.O.
 Lawrence Scholarship by the University of Adelaide.

 Garima is a member of the Australian Dental Association and is a committee member of the Australian Society of Endodontology (NSW).

 Outside work, Garima enjoys travelling and spending time with family and friends.